 Lead, however, is even more harmful for the very young.

 Fetuses, infants, and children up to the age of six have rapidly growing little bodies which, unfortunately, are quick and efficient absorbers of lead.
 Lead can cause brain damage, premature birth, reduced birth weight, seizures, behavioral disorders, and a lower IQ level in children.
 In most cases this damage is irreversible.
 Consequently, the U.S. Environmental Protection Agency (EPA) considers lead the most serious environmental health hazard for children in the United States.
-Many lead toxicologists agree and have even suggested that EPA's lead standard for children's drinking water be more stringent than that for adults.
+Many lead toxicologists agree and have even suggested that EPA's lead standard for children's drinking water ought to be more stringent than that for adults.

 It should be noted that some trade agreements with foreign nations still allow them to export plumbing components for sale in America that are not lead free and that, in fact, can contain significant amounts of lead.